Alpha-Blend-Interactive/docs/docs/cck/components/CVRPointer.md

 Needs an example of setting up a pointer to pair with various types of triggers. - Lily
 #### Adding Pointers to Particles
-You can even add pointers to particle systems.

 ![](../../assets/images/compdoc/CVRPointerParticle.png)